GeXiaoguo/pulumi-s3-static-web/readme01-lambda.md

 ### Add nuget packages and publish the project
     dotnet add package Amazon.Lambda.Core
     dotnet add package Amazon.Lambda.Serialization.Json
+    dotnet restore
-    dotnet publish //p:GenerateRuntimeConfigurationFiles=true csharp-lambda-lib.csproj
+    dotnet publish /p:GenerateRuntimeConfigurationFiles=true csharp-lambda-lib.csproj
-    //GenerateRuntimeConfigurationFiles is important because by default, for a classlib project, dotnet publish will not create a runtimeconfig.json file, which AWS lambda demends
+    //GenerateRuntimeConfigurationFiles is important because by default, for a classlib project, dotnet publish will not create a runtimeconfig.json file, which AWS lambda demends on

 ### Inspect the published artifacts in
     csharp-lambda-lib/bin/debug/dotnetcore3.1/publish/